martinZz8/PythonFlaskTutorial/README.txt

 Note2: 	1) "./script" runs the script as an executable file, launching a new shell to run it
 	2) ". script" or "source script" reads and executes commands from filename in the current shell environment

-4. Install required packages via pip: "flask" and "flask-sqlalchemy".
+4. Install required packages via pip (here are "flask" and "flask-sqlalchemy")
+Note1: You can install required packages listed in .txt file via: "python -m pip install -r requirements.txt"
-Installed libraries should be visible in "env\Lib\site-packages" folder
+Note2: Installed libraries should be visible in "env\Lib\site-packages" folder

-Note: 	Don't use "py -3 -m pip install ...".
+Note3: Don't use "py -3 -m pip install ...".
 Here our python.exe is in folder "env\Scripts" (In cmd you can use "where python" and see where it is)
 	So just simply use "python -m pip install ..."

 5. Run prepared scipt with: